odile-ww/books-insta/README.md

 Create a `UnsubscribeService` which implements an interface that has methods for adding / removing subscriptions.
 In components, we can call the service to keep track of the subsctiptions & unsubscribe from each of them once the component is destroyed.

+- ### State (create app themes states and toggle them)

+Create interface, abstract class & concrete classes to store the theme state and be able to change it (`themeState.ts`).
+Use the respective interface & state in the `ThemeService` for exposing concrete methods to be used in the `app.component.ts`.

 ## To run the project locally:

 ## Clone & install